-La Galigo Liveaboard - Komodo, Raja Ampat, Wakatobi
+La Galigo Liveaboard

 La Galigo was conceived back in 2014 when two avid divers wanted to explore some of the pristine reefs in Indonesia but found existing liveaboard choices were often out of budget.
 Nowadays liveaboard diving is very much friends and family affair, and they identified a niche in the market to provide a fun, comfortable, affordable, liveaboard adventure.

-Our schedule is largely split between Raja Ampat and Komodo, though we offer the opportunity to dive, Wakatobi, Banda, Ambon, Maumere, Alor and beyond.
+Our schedule is primarily split between Raja Ampat and Komodo, though we offer the opportunity to dive, Wakatobi, Banda, Ambon, Maumere, Alor and beyond.
 We are predominantly a dive liveaboard but enjoy tailoring bespoke charters that our guests desire.

 We often include land excursions as part of our trips, so our guests get to experience the beauty of the islands as well as marvel at the underwater world.